Case Study

 Clinical risk factors

-A 75-year-old, white, male with chronic GERD and previous long-term history of smoking is concerned about the possibility of ablation to eradicate his Barrett’s.
+A 75-year-old, white male with chronic GERD and a previous long-term history of smoking is concerned about undergoing ablation to eradicate his Barrett’s.

 RELEVANT MEDICAL HISTORY